Last ever Airbus A380 superjumbo assembled in France

 It's a painful decision," Airbus CEO Tom Enders said in February 2019, announcing the decision to discontinue the airplane.
 "We've invested a lot of effort, a lot of resources and a lot of sweat into this aircraft."

 Airbus overestimated airlines' appetite for the superjumbo.
-By the time of the 2019 announcement, it had delivered just 234 of the craft -- less than a quarter of the 1,200 it had predicted when the double-decker was introduced.
+By the time of the 2019 announcement, it had delivered just 234 of the craft -- less than half of the 600 it had predicted when the double-decker was introduced.

 Passengers love the A380, but airlines gave up on it.
 Your window to fly in one is closing now that many are in storage.